Top experts from Toyota, The Coca-Cola Company and Major League Baseball share tips for every young person to find career success

-But finding a job you love — one that you feel passionate about and is personally and professionally fulfilling — can be a challenge.
-Join Boys & Girls Clubs of America, their workforce readiness partners Toyota and The Coca-Cola Company, as well as Major League Baseball for a FREE virtual panel discussion to explore the pathways to career success and how to find a job you love.
+But finding a job you love — one that is personally and professionally fulfilling — can be a challenge.
+In this interactive discussion, experts from Toyota, The Coca-Cola Company and Major League Baseball join Boys & Girls Clubs of America to share their best advice with today’s young people for achieving career success and finding a job you love.

 Tiffannie Hedin is a corporate communications analyst for Toyota Motor North America with nearly 20 years of experience in marketing and communications.
 She oversees Toyota Motor Manufacturing, community partnerships and outreach, volunteerism and the Toyota4Good giving platform.
 Prior to joining Toyota, Tiffannie was an editor for Woodward-White Publishing.